 When your crawler rubber tracks has stretched, the profile has faded or when the rubber track is even torn, it is necessary to replace your track as soon as possible.
-Changing your rubber track is something you can do yourself.
+The replacement of your rubber track is something you can do yourself.
 It is not the most difficult thing to do, but to prevent damage to your machine, it is very important that it is done properly.
 In the 10 steps below, we will show you how to disassemble your current rubber track and install the new one.

 Step 1: Good preparation